 You can also use additional instructions as you could with the other syntax.
-If the predictor variable contains more than two samples, you cannot conduct a u-test and must use a subset that contains exactly two samples.
-The subset instruction works as:
+If the predictor variable contains more than two samples, you cannot conduct a μ-test and use a subset that contains exactly two samples.

 Notice that in the preceding command, the names of the samples must be specified in quotes in order to group them together.
-The u-test is one of the most widely used statistical methods, so it is important to be comfortable using the wilcox.test()command.
-In the following activity, you try conducting a range of u-tests for yourself.
-The u-test is a useful tool for comparing two samples and is one of the most widely used of all simple statistical tests.
+The μ-test is one of the most widely used statistical methods, so it is important to be comfortable in using the wilcox.test()command.
+In the following activity, you try conducting a range of μ-tests for yourself.
+The μ-test is a useful tool for comparing two samples and is one of the most widely used tools of all simple statistical tests.
 Both the t.test()and wilcox.test()commands can also deal with matched-pair data.

 When you have two continuous variables, you can look for a link between them.
 This link is called a correlation.

 The cor() command determines correlations between two vectors, all the columns of a data frame, or two data frames.
 The cov() command examines covariance.
 The cor.test() command carries out a test of significance of the correlation.

 You can add a variety of additional instructions to these commands, as given below: